The Informational Role of Online Recommendations: Evidence from a Field Experiment: Experimental Design

 \section{Experimental Design}

-In order to study whether and how recommender systems impact consumption we rely on an experimental intervention on a movie recommendation online platform, MovieLens.
-Our intervention has two main features: (i) we generate random variation in recommendations in order to study its causal effect on consumption, and (ii) we elicit belief data about good quality prior to consumption to examine the mechanisms through which recommendation acts.
-In this section we provide background information on the platform and describe our experimental procedures.
+In order to study if and how recommendations impact consumption we conduct an experimental intervention on a movie recommendation online platform, MovieLens.
+Our intervention has two main features: (i) we generate random variation in recommendations to study their causal effect on consumption, and (ii) we elicit belief data about good match value prior to consumption to examine the informational mechanisms through which recommendation acts.
+In this section, we provide background information on the platform and describe our experimental procedures.